nithish2321/Campus-Garden-Monitoring-System/README.md

   Flask RESTful endpoints to fetch processed results and serve image data to clients (e.g., mobile or monitoring dashboard).

 ### 🌐 Real-Time Monitoring Dashboard
-- Built using **Node.js** to fetch and display the latest processed results from MongoDB on a dynamic HTML interface.
+- Built using **Node.js** to fetch and display the latest processed results from MongoDB on a dynamic React interface.

 ---